Cora Venus Lunny

-Cora Venus Lunny (born 1982) is an Irish violinist, composer, and singer.
+Cora Venus Lunny is an Irish violinist, composer, and singer.
 She is the daughter of Irish musician Dónal Lunny and German photographer Julia Buthe.

 Established as a classical musician since her teens, Lunny is active as a soloist, chamber musician, interpreter of contemporary classical music, improvising violinist and composer.
 She has toured Europe, America and China as a violin soloist with the Dublin Philharmonic Orchestra.

 Early years

 Born into a musical family in Dublin, Lunny was given her first violin at the age of three, immediately showing a natural aptitude and love for the instrument.
 She was classically trained in the Suzuki Method.
 A brief fling with movie acting failed to distract her, and a life in music became her goal.
 From the age of thirteen she studied intensively with violin teachers around Europe, including Rimma Sushanskaya, Joji Hattori, Alexander Arenkov, Arkady Futer, Lara Lev and Vladimir Spivakov.

 At the age of sixteen, she became the youngest ever winner of the RTÉ Musician of the Future competition, and was chosen by The Irish Times TV ad campaign to represent the new face of Ireland.